burntandfried/CSE185/README.md

 # File format
 Genome file: A fasta file with the first line being a header line followed by a single string that represents the database to be queried on the next line.\
-Query file: A fastq file where lines with the query sequence are a single string (no new linw or space characters)
+Query file: A fastq file where lines with the query sequence are a single string (no new line or space characters)

 # Implementation Details
 We optimized our Burrow's Wheeler alignment by...